 Al Mughsayl Beach & Blowholes

 Closer to Salalah, and much more popular, is Al Mughsayl beach.
-It’s an attractive enough spot, with picnic gazebos lining the beach, but it’s not a patch on Fazayah!
-At the western end of the beach you can walk around the flat rocky area known as Marneef Cave.
-It isn’t actually a cave, rather a large overhanging rock.
+It’s an attractive enough spot with picnic gazebos lining the beach, but it’s not a patch on Fazayah.
+At the western end of the beach you can walk around the flat rocky area known as Marneef Cave, although it isn’t actually a cave, rather a large overhanging rock.
 Here you’ll find three grated blowholes that are at their most impressive during the khareef.
-They are known to spurt water up to 30 metres in the air, accompanied by a hauntingly eerie soundtrack that will have you wondering if there’s a dragon lurking below.
+They are known to spurt water up to 30 metres in the air and come with an eerie soundtrack that will have you wondering if there’s a dragon lurking below.
 Outside of the monsoon, the calm conditions make the blowholes far less impressive.